 Our train before the power runs around to the north end.

-The old High Ball Signal in North Conway.
+The old high ball signal.
 Now we will see the cars of our train.

 Conway Scenic Railroad turntable scenes.

-Inside the roundhouse was Boston & Maine 4266.
+Inside the roundhouse was Boston & Maine F7A 4266A built by Electro-Motive Division in 1949.

 Conway Scenic Railroad roundhouse.

 The Conway Scenic Railroad station.
-We will look around after the train ride.
-We boarded the train and walked into the open car and soon Greg and Don joined Robin and I.
+We would look around after the train ride and boarded the train, walking into the open car and soon Greg and Don joined Robin and I.

 The engine will not couple up until departure time so the train will not block the parking lot grade crossing.The Trip